lmweber/nnSVG/README.md

 ## Installation

-The development version of the package can be installed from GitHub as follows, including updated versions of dependencies:
+The development version of the package can be installed from GitHub as follows, including updated versions of dependencies.
+(Note the `ref = "release"` argument.)

 ```
 remotes::install_github("drighelli/SpatialExperiment")
 remotes::install_github("lmweber/STexampleData")
 install.packages("BRISC")
-remotes::install_github("lmweber/nnSVG")
+remotes::install_github("lmweber/nnSVG", ref = "release")
 ```